Project reports must contain content specific to the project. The focus of the report should be on updates to the project or stories of beneficiaries.

 We ask that project leaders keep the following policies in mind when writing project reports:

-- Avoid political advocacy and give background information only as relevant and factual.
-This is a grey area, but we ask you to toe the line respectfully.
-If you are unsure if your report has crossed the line, we’d be happy to review your report or answer your questions at firstname.lastname@example.org.
+- Avoid lobbying and give background information only as relevant and factual.
+According to the IRS, nonprofits are not permitted to show political bias towards a specific candidate or policy.
+If you are unsure if your report is compliant with this policy, we’d be happy to review your report or answer your questions at firstname.lastname@example.org.

 - Do not solely solicit donations from donors in reports.
 While you may mention upcoming events like matching campaigns, reports cannot only contain solicitations for donations.